OneMadGypsy/pico-sd-card/README.md

 ### Test:

 You can run scripts directly from the sdcard.
 The below example will write, import and run a simple test script from the SD Card.
 Note that `mount=True` and `drive='/sd'` are actually the defaults and it is unnecessary to define them if those are the values you want.
-I included them in the script below solely to give an examplle of all the constructor arguments.
+I included them in the script below solely to give a complete example of the constructor arguments.

 ```python
 import sdcard